Aquatics students.

 Research

-Additionally, the Ball State University Aquatic Biology and Fisheries Center serves as a focal point for aquatic research and services throughout the region, and the center promotes the pursuit of research among faculty and students alike.
+The Ball State University Aquatic Biology and Fisheries Center serves as a regional hub for aquatic research and promotes collaboration among students, faculty, and external partners.

 Experiential Learning